bravecollective/neucore-mumble-plugin/README.md

 The plugin needs the following environment variable:
 - `NEUCORE_MUMBLE_PLUGIN_DB_DSN=mysql:host=127.0.0.1;dbname=neucore_mumble;user=mumble;password=pass`
   The name of the environment variable can be changed with "DatabaseEnvVar" from the configuration data of the plugin.
+This makes it possible to add several Mumble services for different Mumble servers.

 Optional environment variables:
 - `NEUCORE_MUMBLE_PLUGIN_DB_SSL_CA="/path/to/ca-cert.pem"`
-  Setting this will enable encryption for the database connection.
+  Setting this will enable encryption for the database connection, even if it is set to an empty value.
 - `NEUCORE_MUMBLE_PLUGIN_DB_SSL_VERIFY=1`

 Create a new service on Neucore for this plugin and adjust the "Configuration Data" text area and other